wzhu221/learning_to_code/SQL_notes/installation_macos.md

 ## Accessing MySQL through terminal

-Open terminal, enter `mysql -uroot -p`.
-Enter the password for `root` user.
-You should now see this screen.
+- Open terminal, enter `mysql -uroot -p`.
+- Enter the password for `root` user.
+- You should now see this screen.

 ![sql screen](images/mysql_first_screen.png)

+- If you see the above information, then the installation has succeeded.